MaiSerry/Maij-Ndogo_mysql/README.md

 | 33 | `WITH error_count AS (...)` | Count number of mistakes per employee. |
 | 34 | `WITH suspect_list AS (...)` | Identify employees with mistake counts above the average. |
 | 35 | `SELECT location_id, employee_name, statements FROM incorrect_records WHERE employee_name IN (...)
 AND statements LIKE '%cash%';` | Find records by suspect employees mentioning "cash" in auditor's notes. |

+---

+# 📈 Summary of Key Insights
+- Water Access Coverage:
+The dataset tracks the number of people served by different water source types, helping to prioritize resources for the most impactful sources.

+- Queue Time Analysis:
+Analysis of visits data reveals the average time people spend waiting for water at different hours and days, identifying peak congestion periods.

+- Survey Quality Control:
+By comparing auditor evaluations with field surveyor scores, it’s possible to detect errors and spot employees who may need additional training.

+- Geographical Trends:
+Town and province-level breakdowns allow exploration of where water services are strongest and where improvement efforts should focus.

+- Well Pollution Risks:
+well_pollution data identifies wells with biological and chemical contamination, helping prioritize urgent interventions.

+- Global Access Trends:
+The global_water_access table shows national, rural, and urban trends in water service levels across multiple years.

+- Employee Performance:
+By analyzing visit counts and error rates, the organization can monitor employee productivity and data quality.